 Peer reviewed articles are considered to be the highest quality of research, as they have been vetted by other experts in the field (in other words, you don't just take my word that it is good, you also have a peer reviewers word that it is good too).

-- (Under Review)Reed, Eric, Kreider, Christopher, Almalag, Mohammad, Perkins, Keith, "A Framework for Describing Alternative Keyboard Structures in Augmented Reality", 23rd Annual Conference of the Southern Association for Information Systems 2020
+- (link)Reed, Eric; Kreider, Christopher; Almalag, Mohammad; and Perkins, Keith, "A Framework for Describing Alternative Keyboard Structures in Augmented Reality", 23rd Annual Conference of the Southern Association for Information Systems 2020

-- (Under Review)Kreider, Christopher and Almalag, Mohammad, "Quantifying PRogram Offeringsx with a Cybersecurity Education Maturity Model", SAIS 2020
+- (link)Kreider, Christopher and Almalag, Mohammad, "Quantifying Program Offerings with a Cybersecurity Education Maturity Model", SAIS 2020

 - (link)Kreider, Christopher and Almalag, Mohammad.
 "A Framework for Cybersecurity Gap Analysis in Higher Education", SAIS 2019